COMCIFS/comcifs.github.io/draft/imgcif-with-core-guidelines.md

 _audit_conform.dict_name        CORE_DIC
 ```

-2. The only practical way to use imgCIF with raw data is to point to the raw data
-themselves using `_array_data.external_*` tags.

-3. Where a single data collection is reported using a single detector
+2. Where a single data collection is reported using a single detector
 and goniometer, all imgCIF tags may be mixed freely with cif core data
 names in a single data block.

-4. Where more than one data collection was performed, each data collection
+3. Where more than one data collection was performed, each data collection
 is placed in its own separate block, with a distinct value of `_diffrn.id`
 provided.

-5. If more than one detector has been used to collect data:
+4. If more than one detector has been used to collect data:

     * Individual detectors must be identified using a unique, arbitrary value for
     `_diffrn_detector.id`